-Plastic bags are just about everywhere, but their days seem to be increasingly numbered.
+Plastic bags and other single-use plastics are just about everywhere, but their days seem to be increasingly numbered.

 Of course, the war on plastic bags isn't new by any stretch.
 In 2002, Bangladesh became the first country to ban the use of thin plastic bags after it was discovered that a build up of the bags choked the country's drainage systems during flooding.
 In the almost 20 years since then, more countries and individual cities have taken action, including taxing the use of the bags or following Bangladesh's lead and outright banning them.

 And the scope of the war is expanding beyond bags.
-Plastic straws, bottles, utensils and food containers are all fronts in this ongoing battle, as the convenience and low monetary cost of single-use plastic items is outweighed by a desire for a sustainable lifestyle.
+Plastic straws, bottles, utensils and food containers are all fronts in this ongoing battle, as the convenience and low cost of single-use plastic items is outweighed by the negative impacts they cause.

-By next year, fast-food chains will no longer be allowed to supply plastic straws for in-store use, meaning no plastic straws for someone having a meal inside the restaurant.
+The first phase is already underway.
+Fast-food chains no longer supply plastic straws for someone their meal meal inside the restaurant.
 By 2020, free plastic straws will be banned from all eating and drinking establishments.
-By 2025, the public will have to pay for to-go straws, and by 2030, there'll be a blanket ban on the use of plastic straws entirely.
+By 2025, the public will have to pay for to-go straws, and by 2030, there'll be a blanket ban on the use of plastic straws.

 Other plastic goods, including plastic bags, utensils and food containers will face a similar phase-out process.
-If a retail company files invoices for uniforms, which many do, according to the Hong Kong Free Press, then that company will no longer be allowed to offer free versions of those products after 2020.
-While that might seem like a loophole of sorts — "Our employees will no longer have to buy or wear uniforms we provide so we can continue to offer plastic items." — it's one that will close by 2030 when another blanket ban on those products will be introduced.
+If a retail company files invoices for uniforms, then that company will no longer be allowed to offer free versions of the plastic products after 2020.
+While that might seem like a loophole of sorts, it's one that will close by 2030 when a blanket ban on these products will be introduced.

 Lofty goals in the European Union